obviouslynotraffa/Roman-Numeral-Converter/README.md

 # Roman-Printer

-Implement a converter for the first 1000 integers from Arabic to Roman.
-Implement a method for printing Roman numbers in asciart
+A simple converter of Arabic integers to Roman numerals shown as ASCII Art